Karnataka govt changes 'Tipu Jayanti' celebration venue, gives instructions

 5. Provocative posts on social media to be avoided

-6. In Bengaluru, Ravindra Kalaskhetra will be venue for Tipu Jayanti celebrations
+6. In Bengaluru, Ravindra Kalaskhetra will be the venue for Tipu Jayanti celebrations